Sjögren syndrome is an autoimmune condition of exocrine glands that produce tears and saliva.

 The muscles fibres ...

-The superior nasal concha is one of the conchae in the nose and refers to a bony projection on the posterior surface of the labyrinth of ethmoid.
+The superior nasal concha or turbinate is one of the conchae in the nose and is a bony projection on the posterior surface of the labyrinth of ethmoid.

 The superior oblique muscle is one of the 6 extra-ocular muscles that control eye movements.
 It abducts, depresses and internally rotates the eye.